-Reduce the use of energy, water and chemicals in our supply chain by implementing environmental certifications in the supply chain, and communication with suppliers to address these issues.
-Increasing the share of eco certified products and factories.
-Using textile fibre with less environmental impact.
-Work towards achieving net zero by 2045, setting baseline and goals in 2024.
+Reduce the use of energy, water, and chemicals in our supply chain by implementing environmental certifications and communicating with suppliers to address these issues.
+These standards set strict requirements for the use and handling of chemicals in production, as well as chemical residue in final products.
+Increase the share of eco-certified factories and use textile fibers with less environmental impact.
+Work towards achieving net zero by 2045, with baselines and goals set in 2024.